AdobeDocs/release-notes.en/current.md

 +++Details

-The Certification site is your one-stop shop for all [!DNL Experience Cloud] certification-related content and is updated regularly with:
+The [Experience Cloud Certification](https://experienceleague.adobe.com/docs/certification/program/overview.html) site is your one-stop shop for all [!DNL Experience Cloud] certification-related content and is updated regularly with:

 * Available certifications
 * Certification renewals for Adobe applications